IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_profiles.html.markdown

 ```

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+You can access the following attribute references after your data source is created.

 - `disks` - (List) Collection of the instance profile's disks.
 Nested `disks` blocks has the following structure.